GitHubDragonFly/HTML_CSS_JS_Flask/README.md

  - Use the command prompt to navigate to the `app` folder and run the following command: `python -m app` or `python3 -m app`
  - The server will show you the IP address and the port, generally accessible in the Internet browser via `localhost:5000`.

 Note: Opening any of the three.js viewers `HTML` files directly from your hard drive in the browser will probably have some limitations due to the CORS restrictions that your browser might have enabled.
 This is why the `Flask` server should be used.
+Also, loading any textures directly from your hard drive might make the object look either correct or interesting or funny.

 Optionally use VS Code for editing, troubleshooting and running the app, which should be far easier than using the command prompt.